b1nary/KruemelMonsta/README.md

 *Features*

-	* Log & analyze traffic
+	* Log & analyze traffic on connection basis
+	* Spawn a proxy with collected cookies
+	* Log IRC traffic
 	* Modules to make the data easy accessible
-	* Cookie proxy
 	* much more

 _Please report back if you create some cool modules._